Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Number density and clustering of galaxies in PFS-like surveys

-The black vertical line in each panel indicates the limiting luminosity ($M_{y,{\rm lim}}$) or the limiting mass ($M_{\ast,{\rm lim}}$) to which these two functions can be measured with the PFS sample.
-The limit for the luminosity function at a given redshift is determined by the apparent magnitude limit, which is either $y<22.5$ or $J<22.8$.
-For the mass function, we calculate two $M_{\ast, {\rm lim}}$ for each galaxy using \autoref{eq:M_lim} --- one for $y_{\rm lim}=22.5$ and the other for $J_{\rm lim}=22.8$, and we use the larger one of the two as the actual limit for the galaxy.
-The mass limit for the mass function is then determined in the same way as in \S~\ref{sec:abundance}.
+The $y$-band GLF and GSMF obtained this way are shown as blue triangles in \autoref{fig:pfs_lf_y} and \autoref{fig:pfs_gsmf}, respectively, for the PFS-like survey.
+Panels from left to right are the results for three different redshift intervals: $0.7<z<1$, $1<z<1.3$ and $1.3<z<1.6$.
+We take the average of the 20 mock catalogs as our mean measurements and their standard deviation as errors.
+The {\em true} GLF and GSMF measured from the model galaxies in the simulation are plotted for comparison as green symbols and lines.
+The gray vertical dashed line in each panel indicates the limiting luminosity ($M_{y,{\rm lim}}$) or the limiting mass ($M_{\ast,{\rm lim}}$) to which these two functions can be measured with the PFS-like spectroscopic sample.
+The limit for the GLF at a given redshift is determined by the apparent magnitude limit, which is either $y<22.5$ or $J<22.8$.
+For the GSMF, we calculate two $M_{\ast, {\rm lim}}$ for each galaxy using \autoref{eq:M_lim} --- one for $y_{\rm lim}=22.5$ and the other for $J_{\rm lim}=22.8$, and we use the lower one of the two as the actual limit for the galaxy.